shimondoodkin/nodejs-autorestart/README.md

 Copy `nodejs.conf` to `/etc/init/`
 and modify it to point to nodejs.sh

+Upstart is originated in Ubuntu linux. if your linux does not have upstart.
+An option for you migh be to install upstart.

 ### To use upstart you type :

     [command] + [init filename without conf extention]